tohkerwei/main/docs/draft/UserGuideDraft.md

 Example:

-- `add tranining template n/Push Pull e/Pull Up e/Bench Press`
+- `add routine template n/Push Pull e/Pull Up e/Bench Press`
-  - Adds a new training template with called Push Pull with 2 exercises, Pull Up and Bench Press.
+  - Adds a new routine template with called Push Pull with 2 exercises, Pull Up and Bench Press.

 ### 3.11.
-View the list of training template: `view training template`
+View the list of routine template: `view routine template`

-Lists all training templates.
+Lists all routine templates.

-Format: `view training template`
+Format: `view routine template`

 ### 3.12.
-Edit a training template: `edit training template`
+Edit a routine template: `edit routine template`

-Edits a new training template with the specified name and exercise templates.
+Edits a new routine template with the specified name and exercise templates.

-Format: `edit training template n/NAME_OF_TEMPLATE [a/ATTRIBUTE v/VALUE]...`
+Format: `edit routine template n/NAME_OF_TEMPLATE [a/ATTRIBUTE v/VALUE]...`

 - `n/NAME_OF_TEMPLATE` is case insensitive. e.g `back` will match `Back`
 - The order of words will matter. e.g `Push Pull` will not match `Pull Push`
 - Only exact match will be shown. e.g `Push` will not match `Push Pull`
-- `[a/ATTRIBUTE]` has to be a valid attribute for the training template
+- `[a/ATTRIBUTE]` has to be a valid attribute for the routine template
-- `[v/VALUE]` has to be of matching type to the attribute of the training template
+- `[v/VALUE]` has to be of matching type to the attribute of the routine template

 Examples:

-- `edit training template n/Push Pull a/NAME_OF_TEMPLATE v/Pull Push`
+- `edit routine template n/Push Pull a/NAME_OF_TEMPLATE v/Pull Push`
-  - Renames the training template called Push Pull to Pull Push
+  - Renames the routine template called Push Pull to Pull Push

 Example:

-- `add tranining template n/Push Pull e/Pull Up e/Bench Press`
+- `add routine template n/Push Pull e/Pull Up e/Bench Press`
-  - Adds a new training template with called Push Pull with 2 exercises, Pull Up and Bench Press
+  - Adds a new routine template with called Push Pull with 2 exercises, Pull Up and Bench Press

 ### 3.13.
 Tag a client: `tag`